ManJ0405/CS4486_project/README.md

 ## Future Improvements
 - Experiment with different model architectures
-- Add transfer learning capabilities
 - Implement ensemble methods
+- Address class imbalance with advanced techniques

 ## License
 This project is for educational purposes as part of CS4486 course.

 ## Author
 ManJ0405